Duhyadi/Olotillo-genetic-diversity/figure_1_2_maps/Readme.md

 Mexico <- st_read(here("shape", "destdv1gw.shp"))
 meta_points <- read.csv(here("meta", "olotillo_points_meta_clean.csv"))

-📜 Cita recomendada
+📜 Recommended quote

-Si utilizas este código o datos, por favor cita:
+If you use this code or data, please cite:

 Duhyadi (2025).
 Map & Environmental Conditions.
-Repositorio: [GitHub o Dryad URL aquí]
+Repository: [GitHub or Dryad URL aquí]
-DOI: (añadir si aplica)
+DOI: (add if applicable)

-🧠 Notas finales
+🧠 Final Notes

-Los archivos .Rproj y .Rprofile permiten que el proyecto sea completamente reproducible.
+The .Rproj and .Rprofile files allow the project to be fully reproducible.

-Las rutas se construyen de manera relativa usando here::here().
+Routes are constructed relatively using here::here().

-Los scripts fueron probados bajo Ubuntu 22.04 con R 4.5.0.
+The scripts were tested under Ubuntu 22.04 with R 4.5.0.